richysix/geneExpr/README.md

 #### Sample File

 The sample file is a tab-separated file containg at least two columns.
-The required columns are the sample names that match the (normalised) count column names in the count file.
+The required columns are the sample IDs that match the (normalised) count column names in the count file.
 This must be the first column.
 The other required column should be labelled "condition" and details how the samples are divided into groups (e.g. Control and Treated).
-If the file contains a column labelled "sampleName" these names will be displayed on the heatmap instead of the name from the first column.
+If the file contains a column labelled "sampleName" these names will be displayed on the heatmap instead of the IDs from the first column.
 The count columns will be reordered based on the sample file.

 e.g.
 <table class="table-bordered-centered">